Native American language

 Where do the Yukis live?

-The Yukis are original people of Northern California.
-Most Yuki people still live there today.
+The Yukis are a California Native tribe.
+Most Yuki people still

 How is the Yuki Indian nation organized?